Last Updated: Jul 17, 2018 Views: 19960

 Glass containers are used for liquid nitrogen and perhaps for liquid helium, so there isn't anything about uniform low temperature that would cause a problem.

-I hope this helps.
 If you need further documentation on this you might want to contact one of the resources below.
-These are places we generally refer people to who ask technical questions we can't answer within the scope of our collection:
+These are places we generally refer people to who ask technical questions we can't answer within the current scope of the Rakow Library collection: